Crowe-Brian-J/treehouse_u10_sup_sorting_searching/NOTES.md

 # Search
 ### Linear Search - sequentially examines each element in an array until the desired value is found or the end of the data structure is reached; operates by comparing each item with the target value one by one
 Complexity: O(n)
+### Binary Search - narrows down the search by halving the list each time it searches and comparing the target value to the middle element.
+Continues until found or the interval becomes empty
+Complexity: O(log n)